rogemus/TAS/README.md

-# This repo contains old react projects.
-Most of was created araund 3 years ago.
+# This repo contains old projects for UNI.
+Most of was created araund 2 years ago.